mzellner0/test-stereo/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run (after running `npm install`):

 ### `npm start`